PishiKe/My-Jorunal/README.md

 # My Journal
- Android dairy app that uses room database to store diary entries.
+ Android journal app that uses room database to store diary entries.
  Libraries used in this project are :
  * Dexter
  * Intuit